common name: Brazilian peppertree seed chalcid

 scientific name: Megastigmus transvaalensis (Hussey) (Insecta: Hymenoptera: Torymidae)

-Brazilian peppertree, Schinus terebinthifolius Raddi (Anacardiaceae), is an evergreen shrub or small tree native to Argentina, Paraguay and Brazil (Ewel et al. 1982).
+Brazilian peppertree, Schinus terebinthifola Raddi (Anacardiaceae), is an evergreen shrub or small tree native to Argentina, Paraguay and Brazil (Ewel et al. 1982).
 Introduced into Florida as a landscape ornamental in the late 19th century, the popularity of Brazilian peppertree as an ornamental plant was attributed to the numerous bright red drupes (or fruits) produced during the holiday season in Florida.
 Brazilian peppertree is now recognized as a highly invasive species that quickly dominates disturbed sites as well as natural communities where it forms dense thickets that completely shade out and displace native vegetation.
 Brazilian peppertree is one of the most widespread of Florida's invasive weed species (Schmitz 1994), and is considered an important threat to Florida biodiversity because it disrupts native plant and animal communities.
-Birds occasionally become intoxicated following ingestion of the drupes that remain on the trees for several months (Campello and Marsaioli 1974).
+Birds occasionally become intoxicated following ingestion of the drupes that remain on the trees for several months (Campello and Marsaioli 1974, Kinde et al. 2012).
 Furthermore, volatiles produced by the flowers can cause sinus and nasal congestion in sensitive humans, and direct contact with the plant's sap can irritate the skin and cause allergic reactions similar to poison ivy.
-The distribution of Brazilian peppertree extends from the Florida Keys to Duval County on the east coast and to Levy County on the west coast of Florida (Wunderlin and Hansen 2000).
+The distribution of Brazilian peppertree extends from the Florida Keys to Duval County on the east coast and to Franklin County on the west coast of Florida (Wunderlin and Hansen 2008).

 In the 1980s, surveys of the arthropods associated with Brazilian peppertree were conducted in Florida as a first step towards developing a classical (or importation) biological control program against this highly invasive weed (Cassani 1986, Cassani et al. 1989).
 One of the reasons for conducting these domestic surveys was to conserve limited resources and valuable time that would otherwise be wasted surveying for natural enemies in Brazil that were already established in Florida and having some impact on the weed.
 Although an extensive list of insects associated with Brazilian peppertree was compiled during these surveys, none of the insects identified severely damaged the drupes of the plant.
 Because Brazilian peppertree reproduces and is spread mostly by seeds (Langeland and Burks 1998, Tobe et al. 1998), the introduction of a natural enemy that preferentially attacked the drupes would contribute to the biological control of this invasive weed by curtailing seed production.
 The importance of seed predation was recognized in an earlier biological control program against Brazilian peppertree in Hawaii, and eventually led to the introduction of the seed-feeding beetle Lithraeus atronotatus (Pic) (Coleoptera: Bruchidae) into the islands in the 1950s (Julien and Griffiths 1998).

 In 1988, an insect previously unknown to Florida was reared from the drupes of Brazilian peppertree collected in Palm Beach County (Habeck et al. 1989).
-The insect was subsequently identified as Megastigmus transvaalensis, a phytophagous (or plant feeding) seed chalcid wasp.
+The insect was subsequently identified as Megastigmus transvaalensis, a phytophagous (or plant feeding) seed chalcid wasp (Figure 1).
 The Brazilian peppertree seed chalcid is an adventive (or immigrant) species that probably entered into Florida as a contaminant of the fruits that are sold as pink peppercorns in gourmet food stores (Habeck et al. 1989).
 Other likely modes of introduction into Florida include wasp-infested drupes of Brazilian peppertrees imported as ornamental plants (Grissell and Hobbs 2000), or infested drupes of Schinus spp. sold at craft stores for holiday decorations (Wheeler et al. 2001).

-Adult: Adults of the Brazilian peppertree seed chalcid are pale yellow-brown in color.
+Adults: Adults of the Brazilian peppertree seed chalcid are pale yellow-brown in color.
 Males range in size from 2.3 to 2.9 mm whereas females tend to be larger.
 Body length for female wasps ranges from 3.1 to 3.4 mm; the length of the abdomen and ovipositor range in size from 1.2 to 1.4 and 1.5 to 1.9 mm, respectively.
 Almost half of the overall body length in females is attributed to the ovipositor.
 Gravid females of M. nigrovariegatus normally contain 10 to 25 eggs (Milliron 1949).
 Presumably, females of the Brazilian peppertree seed chalcid are capable of producing the same number of eggs.

 Figure 3.
 Line drawing of egg stage of Megastigmus wasp.
 Drawing by H.E.
 Milliron (1949).